International Business Management

 There are also sources of funding that are applicable to categories of student.

 Robert Gordon University is delighted to offer a 20% loyalty discount on course fees for all alumni who have graduated from RGU.

 You may also qualify for a scholarship or financial award:

 Taking this course, you will have access to some of the world's best facilities.

 We've invested more than £100 million in the development of our campus, new facilities and new resources.University Wide Facilities

-Applicants from non-EU countries can apply direct to the University with our PDF form.
+All applicants can apply direct to the University with our PDF form.